 Phoenix Rising FC

-Phoenix's soccer franchise has a brand spanking new field to play on in Wild Horse Pass.
+Phoenix's soccer franchise is coming off a hot streak post-championship.
 The season lasts all summer long, and the matches are played in the evening, so no need to worry about finding a shady spot.

 Nestled in the Heritage and Science Park, the Arizona Science Center is a unique landmark designed by renowned architect Antoine Predock.
 The combination of ramps, hallways, galleries and terraces in this 140,000-square-foot building creates an intriguing environment of investigation and discovery.
 The center invites you to explore four levels of exciting “hands-on” exhibits, a state-of-the-art planetarium and a five-story, giant-screen theater.